Marco Djuricin: International career

 Djuricin won 26 caps and scored 9 goals for Austria between under-17 and under-21 level.
 He scored a penalty at the 2010 UEFA European Under-19 Championship and the resulting win over the Netherlands qualified the team for the 2011 FIFA U-20 World Cup in Colombia, though he would miss the tournament through injury.
 He won two caps for the senior team in March 2015, in a 5–0 UEFA Euro 2016 qualifying over Liechtenstein and a 1–1 friendly draw with Bosnia and Herzegovina.

 Coaching career

 On 18 October 2024, Djuricin was appointed under-7 coach at Austrian lower league club Liesing ASK.
+On 3 August 2025, he was announced as individual coach of the first team squad.

 Personal life

 Djuricin is of Serbian and Croatian descent.
 His father, Goran, is a former footballer and a manager.